mhw/rtmtothings/README.md

 * `add-json` does not support creating to-do items that are complete and have completion dates in the past.
-To work around this you can optionally create a SQL script that will update the Things 3 database directly after import, but this approach is not supported by Cultured Code so use at your own risk.
+To work around this, `rtmtothings` creates a JavaScript for Automation script that will update the completed items in Things 3 after import.
-At the moment the updates don't get pushed to Things Cloud, so this isn't working correctly yet.

 * Tags on to-do items are only imported if the tag already exists in Things 3.